dariusarnold/born-fwd-modeling/README.md

 ## Contents

-Implement Born modeling to calculate the scattered P wave due to fractures in the frequency domain.
+Use Born modeling to generate seismic recordings from fracture scattered waves.
 The method is described in Hu2018a (3D seismic characterization of fractures in a dipping layer using the double-beam method, Hao Hu and Yingcai Zheng).

+The program oneshot will generate a seismogram from a single source, recorded at a single receiver location.

+The program fullmodel will generate seismograms for one or more sources recorded at one or more receivers.

 ## Options